 Updates

-2026 Paid Family & Medical Leave Premiums
+2026 Paid Family & Medical Leave premiums

 Premiums, collected from employees and employers through quarterly reporting, fund the Paid Leave program.
 By law, we recalculate the Paid Leave premium rate annually in October.
 We adjust the premium rate based on premiums contributed and benefits paid during the previous year.